sihamaitbaziz/facet-absa/README.md

 - The aspect must be given (or matched against a short keyword list).
 The model classifies sentiment toward an aspect, it does not extract aspects.
 - Training data covers restaurants and laptops only.
 Other domains are untested.
-- The counterfactual search uses a small hand-written antonym list, so it can only make edits from that list, deletion, or negation.
-- Accuracy differences of about one point on a 588-pair test set are within noise.

 ## Reproduce